 Through the early twentieth century Alec guided many parties up the Alex Knob track and to the Franz Josef Glacier.
 He also led groups up the Copland, Cook and Arawhata valleys.

 In 1911, Alec and his older brother Jim brought the Waiho Hotel ‘Toi Toi House’ from the Batson Family and then moved the building from the Waiho Flats.
 An additional storey was added and it became the Graham Hotel.
-Today this is the site of the current Department of Conservation Visitor Centre.

 Jim died in 1921, and Alec was joined by his other brother Peter.
 At the time Peter was the Chief Guide at the Hermitage in Mount Cook Village and he was ready to return to the West Coast.
 Together they ran the Graham Hotel and guiding business which grew into a world class attraction.